For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

 Taken four times for a total of 12 credits.

 Capstone Experience enrolled in over two semesters.

 Program Progression and Reviews

-After removal of all deficiencies, three semesters of choreography practice (DCE 651 Choreographic Practice ), and at the completion of at least 30 graduate hours, students apply for MFA candidacy.
+After the removal of all deficiencies, three semesters of choreography practice (DCE 651 Choreographic Practice ), and at the completion of at least 30 credits, students apply for M.F.A. candidacy.
 Admission is based on a variety of criteria, including a minimum overall 3.0 GPA.
-Students submit a portfolio of work to the Director of Graduate Study, usually by December 1 of their third semester, for review by the Graduate Committee.
-See the School of Dance MFA Handbook for portfolio contents and process.
+Students submit a portfolio of work to the Graduate Program Director, usually by December 1 of their third semester, for review by the Graduate Committee.
+See the School of Dance M.F.A.
+Handbook for portfolio contents and process.

-When the student has been in residence for at least two semesters and passed candidacy, he/she assembles a committee of at least three members of the graduate faculty to review their culminating concert or project proposal.
-Proposal guidelines are included in the School of Dance MFA Handbook.
+When the student has been in residence for at least two semesters and passed candidacy, they assemble a committee of at least three members of the graduate faculty to review their culminating concert or project proposal.
+Proposal guidelines are included in the School of Dance M.F.A.
+Handbook.
 Once the committee approves the proposal, the student may register for DCE 697 Masters Production Project or DCE 698 Field Project in Dance and work towards culmination of study.